JvanKatwijk/qt-dab/README.md

 --------------------------------------------------------------------------

 Clicking on the **speaker** symbol controls **muting** the audio signal.
 If set, a counter appears telling the remaining mute time.
-The mute time can be set on the configuration and control window.
+The (maximum) mute time can be set on the configuration and control window.
 Of course, clicking on the speaker symbol when muting is "on", turns it off.

 The dynamic label.
 -------------------------------------------------------------------------